DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/00-intro-drupalcon-workshop.md

 2. Create a pattern library for a given design.
 3. Organize styles according to SMACSS conventions.
 4. Write pseudo-code for our styles.
+5. Learn how to apply compontent based development to Drupal.
-5. Review sample style guides.
+6. Review sample style guides.

 ---------------------------------------
 ## Slides, Resources, and more